keer1912/MAD-Assignment/README.md

 # MAD-Assignment
-A recipe app for MAP assignment
+A recipe app for MAD assignment